AdrianVillamayor/rss_plugin_wp/README.md

 ### Description

-A simple rss reader with the possibility of using keywords with a shortcode assembly
+A simple rss reader with the possibility of using keywords with a shortcode assembly.
 ---

 ### Installation